WP Speed of Light documentation

 II.
 WP SPEED OF LIGHT DASHBOARD

-The dashboard of the plugin check all the performance of your WordPress website and how it's important to fix it.
+The dashboard of the plugin checks all the performance of your WordPress website and how it's important to fix it.
 You can hover your mouse on each criteria to check the help tooltip.
 By now the Speed of Light dashboard returns the following information:

 - Check cache and compression activation

 - Check the database cleanup